 Stock photography may be a crowded market.
 However, it still offers some value as a bit of extra income on your photography, or a way for freelance photographers to avoid the proverbial “all your eggs in one basket.”
 While surviving on stock photography alone is tough to do, there are still a few perks of selling photos with a stock photo agency.

 Some stock photography websites allow anyone to join.
 Others are a bit more selective but offer a better royalty rate.
 Many agencies pay photographers a percentage of the profit from their images, though each option may vary a bit.

 Interested in making your images available for purchase?
-Here are ten excellent places to sell stock photography.
+Here are 10 excellent places to sell stock photography.

 With over 60 million images, Alamy is the largest stock photo website, but they also pay well too.
 Photographers earn 50% of every sale, and aren’t restricted to selling exclusively with Alamy.
 To join, photographers need to fill out a form and pass a quality control test.

 While Alamy doesn’t edit or alter the images you submit, they do have strict guidelines.
 Images must be shot on a DSLR or mirrorless with at least six megapixels (though likely not a problem in today’s camera market).
-They’ll reject images for 26 different reasons, including bad exposure, camera artifacts, sharpness, and over-editing.
+They’ll reject images for 26 different reasons, including bad exposure, camera artefacts, sharpness, and over-editing.

 2. Fotolia and Adobe Stock